robertwtucker/kafka2scaler/README.md

 ### Apache Camel

 [Apache Camel](https://camel.apache.org) is a framework focused on simplifying integration.
 Its core feature is a routing and mediation engine that allows developers to write their own routing rules that determine, among other things, where input (messages) will come from and how those messages will need to be processed and potentially transformed before being sent to their destination.
 Camel offers high-level abstractions that make it easy to interact with various systems using the same API regardless of the protocol or type(s) of data the systems are using.
 Camel has a strong community for only having been around since 2007 and, in fact, currently has support for over 80 protocols and data types out-of-the-box.
-Because of its strong support for routing, tranformation and orchestrion, Camel is often likened to a lightweight ESB (or Enterprise Service Bus), which it is not.
+Because of its strong support for routing, transformation and orchestration, Camel is often likened to a lightweight ESB (or Enterprise Service Bus), which it is not.
 In particular, it does not have its own container.
 For that, we'll use the component in the next section.

 ### Spring Boot

-The [Spring](https://spring.io) framework is a project that was started back in the early 2000s in order to reduce the complexity associated with developing Java J2EE (Java Enterprise) applciations.
+The [Spring](https://spring.io) framework is a project that was started back in the early 2000s in order to reduce the complexity associated with developing Java J2EE (Java Enterprise) applications.
 It achieves this by providing a comprehensive programming and configuration model for creating modern, Java-based applications.
 [Spring Boot](https://spring.io/projects/spring-boot) is a more recently developed extension of the Spring framework that makes it easier than ever to set up, configure and run both simple and web-based Java applications.
-Spring Boot takes an opinionanted view of the Spring platform which allows it to reduce the boilerplate configuration required for setting up Spring applications.
+Spring Boot takes an opinionated view of the Spring platform which allows it to reduce the boilerplate configuration required for setting up Spring applications.
 This frees up developers to worry less about the "plumbing" and allows them concentrate on what the application needs to do.

 ## Solution Architecture